-5.10.14 Within five business days of the review hearing, the review panel shall provide to the executive university administrator and the EO/AA Director a written recommendation, which shall include a determination of (1) whether the evidence, evaluated under a preponderance of the evidence standard, supports a finding that a violation of policy occurred; and if so, (2) whether the sanctions are reasonably proportionate under the circumstances
+5.11.14 Within 5 business days of the review hearing, the review panel shall provide to the executive university administrator and the EO/AA Director a written recommendation, which shall include a determination of (1) whether the evidence, evaluated under a preponderance of the evidence standard, supports a finding that a violation of policy occurred; and, if so, (2) whether the sanctions are reasonably proportionate under the circumstances.

-5.11 Executive Review, Final Sanction, and Final Outcome Letter
+5.12 Executive Review, Final Sanction, and Final Outcome Letter

-5.11.1 The executive university administrator, who is responsible for reviewing the recommendations from the review panel and determining next steps, including remand to the OEO/AA for additional investigation and/or imposition of the final sanction(s) and other remedies, if any, is as follows (unless a conflict of interest exists, in which case the Office of General Counsel will recommend to the President a designee to serve as an alternative responsible executive university administrator):
+5.12.1 The executive university administrator, who is responsible for reviewing the recommendations from the review panel and determining next steps, including remand to the OEO/AA for additional investigation and/or imposition of the final sanction(s) and other remedies, if any, is as follows (unless a conflict of interest exists, in which case the Office of General Counsel will recommend to the President a designee to serve as an alternative responsible executive university administrator):

-Respondent's Affiliation with the University Executive University Administrator Student Dean of Students Faculty member Provost Administration or staff member who is not an executive employee and does not report directly to a Vice President Provost or Vice President of the division in which the respondent is employed (or the Vice President's designee) Executive employee or direct report of a Vice President University President Vice President or other direct report of the University President University President
+Respondent's Affiliation with the University Executive University Administrator Student Dean of Students Faculty member Provost Administration or staff member who is not an executive employee and does not report directly to a vice president or Provost Provost or vice president of the division in which the respondent is employed (or the Provost or vice president's designee) Executive employee or direct report of a vice president or Provost University President Vice president, Provost or other direct report of the University President University President

-5.11.2 Upon receipt of the review panel report, the appropriate executive university administrator shall promptly review all of the information that was available to the review panel and then decide whether to remand the investigation to the OEO/AA for additional investigation, affirm the responsible university administrator's original decision, adopt the sanction and resolution recommendation(s) of the review panel, and/or to determine an alternative outcome.
-In determining the appropriate sanction(s) and other remedies, the executive university administrator shall be guided by the considerations in section 5.9.1 and consult with other neutral administrators as needed to ensure that any sanctions and/or remedies are appropriate to end the prohibited conduct and prevent further violation of this policy.
+5.12.2 Upon receipt of the review panel report, the appropriate executive university administrator shall promptly review all of the information that was available to the review panel and then decide whether to remand the investigation to the OEO/AA for additional investigation, affirm the sanctioning official's original decision, adopt the sanction and resolution recommendation(s) of the review panel, and/or to determine an alternative outcome.
+In determining the appropriate sanction(s) and other remedies, the executive university administrator shall be guided by the considerations in section 5.10.1 and consult with other neutral administrators as needed to ensure that any sanctions and/or remedies are appropriate to end the prohibited conduct and prevent further violation of this policy.
 Remedies may include offering remedies to the complainant and/or university community, implementing changes in programs and activities, providing training, and the imposition of any disciplinary sanctions.
 The executive university administrator may not base a decision on information not presented at the hearing unless the nature of that information is fairly communicated to the parties and a reasonable opportunity to respond is given.

-5.11.3 Written notification of the executive university administrator's decision ("final outcome letter") shall be provided concurrently to the parties and to the EO/AA Director.
+5.12.3 Written notification of the executive university administrator's decision shall be provided concurrently to the parties and to the EO/AA Director.
 The executive university administrator shall provide written justification for the decision if it is inconsistent with the review panel's report.
-If the matter is remanded to the OEO/AA for additional investigation, the OEO/AA shall promptly investigate and provide an investigation summary addendum that includes new evidence considered and changes to findings, if any, to the executive university administrator, who shall then determine sanctions, resolutions, and outcomes.
+If the matter is remanded to the OEO/AA for additional investigation, the OEO/AA shall promptly investigate and provide an investigation summary addendum that includes new evidence considered and changes to findings, if any, to the executive university administrator, who shall then determine sanctions, resolutions, and final outcomes.